-To aid interpretation we transform the constrained latent variable to a 0-1 scale using the probit function.
-On the probit scale, values near 0 or 1 represent communities that are at extreme ends of the composition gradient.
-Higher estimated values of the coefficient κk for an environmental gradient X mean the probit transform will approach 0 and 1 at either end of the gradient.
-If κk is near zero then community composition does not vary across the gradient and all values on the probit scale will be near 0.5.
+To aid interpretation we used the inverse-probit transformation to transform the constrained latent variable to a probability scale.
+On the probability scale, values near 0 or 1 represent communities that are at extreme ends of the composition gradient.
+Higher estimated values of the coefficient κk for an environmental gradient X mean the probability will approach 0 and 1 at either end of the gradient.
+If κk is near zero then community composition does not vary across the gradient and all values on the probability scale will be near 0.5.

-Priors for species loadings (βj,k) and covariate effects (κk=0) are specified using normal distributions.
+Priors for species loadings (βj,k) and covariate effects (κk=0) were specified as normal distributions.
 We use uninformative priors for covariate effects (mean = 0, variance = 1000) and vaguely informative priors for species loadings (mean = 0, variance = 20) to aid convergence (Hui 2016).
-Vaguely informative priors are appropriate here because we standardised data, so we do not expect variances or effects to be >> 1.
+Vaguely informative priors are appropriate here because we standardized data, so we do not expect variances or effects to be >> 1.

 Case-study

 We model change in cover of benthic habitats across a gradient of sedimentation in the Kia District of Isabel Province, Solomon Islands.
-Logging in Kia district has removed 50% of forests over the last 15 years.
-Typical operations haul logs to log ponds, which are locations on the coast where mangroves are bulldozed so logs can be stored then transported elsewhere.
-Log ponds result in significant sedimentation entering nearshore environments, which smothers corals and causes declines in branching corals and fish that depend on those corals for habitat (Hamilton et al. 2017).
+Kia district is has a human population of about 2000 people (Solomon Island Government 2009), the historical extent of forests in our study region was approximately 79000 ha (Hansen et al. 2009), but logging in Kia district has removed 50% of primary forests over the last 15 years (Figure 4).
+Typical operations haul logs to log ponds, which are locations on the coast where mangroves are bulldozed so logs can be stored and then transported elsewhere.
+Log ponds result in significant sedimentation entering near-shore environments, which smothers corals and causes declines in branching corals and fish that depend on those corals for habitat (Hamilton et al. 2017).
 The southern part of the district has extensive logging (Hamilton et al. 2017), whereas the northern section was unlogged when the survey data were collected in 2013.

 Previously the region-wide loss of nursery habitat was estimated based solely on the area of reefs within each region (Hamilton et al. 2017).
 Here we seek more accurate estimates for the extent of degradation of reef habitats and also to investigate relationships among different habitat types and sediment.
 Additionally, some illegal logging has occurred in the north-western part of the region, which before 2013 was unlogged.
 The recent illegal logging may have affected the relatively pristine northern reefs, which are important habitat for bumphead parrotfish (Bolbometopon muricatum), a locally important fishery species that is also listed as threatened on the IUCN Red List (Hamilton et al. 2017).
 Thus a second objective of this study was to estimate the area of lagoonal reefs that may have been affected by this illegal logging.

-The data include surveys of benthic communities at 49 sites, conducted in October 2013 (Hamilton et al. 2017).
-Sites were surveyed using a modified version of the point intercept method (Hill & Wilkinson 2004).
+The data include surveys of benthic communities at 49 sites, conducted in October 2013 (Appendix S1) (Hamilton et al. 2017).
+Sites were surveyed with a modified version of the point intercept method (Hill & Wilkinson 2004).
 Benthic habitats were recorded every 2 m along a 50 m transect, taking three measurements at each point, which were located directly below and one metre to the left and right of the transect.
-There were five transects of 75 points at each site, making a total of 375 points per site.
-Benthic habitats were categorised as per English et al. (1994), however we added categories for Acropora Branching Dead and Coral Branching Dead.
-Water clarity was also measured in deep water near to survey sites using a Secchi disc.
+There were five transects of 75 points at each site, making a total of 375 points per site (Appendix S2).
+Benthic habitats were categorised into 31 categories as per English et al. (1994); however, we added categories for Acropora Branching Dead and Coral Branching Dead (Appendix S3).
+Water clarity was measured with a Secchi disc in deep lagoonal water adjacent to the survey site prior to commencing benthic surveys (Hamilton et al. 2017).